ManChicken1911/smartscope-flame/README.md

 ## Using

-After the initial install, start or restart Flame.
-Or, if it was already running when you installed, press **Shift-Control-H-P** in Flame to reload the Python hooks.

-Right-click somewhere on the Flame desktop (in the Player, Reels, Freeform view, etc) to pull up the context menu and you should now have a **SmartScope Duo** entry at the bottom.
+Click on the Flame menu in the lower-right corner of the Flame UI and you should see a new **SmartScope Duo** entry near the top.
+Just select the desired layout, or use **Off** to turn off both screens.